MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 - Checks if a password on a secure channel needs to be modified, and modifies it if necessary.

-- On the domain controllers (DC), discovers a DC that has not been discovered.
+- On the domain controllers (DC), discovers a DC that hasn't been discovered.

 - On the PDC, attempts to add the `<DomainName>`[1B] NetBIOS name if it hasn't already been successfully added.